Inspirational motivation and the power of emotional connection

 There are many sites offering inspirational quotes, to assist you here are three:

-The first two site carry a wide range of inspirational quotes and are well indexed:
+The first three carry a wide range of inspirational quotes and are well indexed: